 Aquatic Plants-Best Sellers are categorized to fit your zone.

-Whether you live in zone 3, zone 9 or somewhere in between, we have a great range of aquatic plants that will not only suit your zone but which are adapted to your zone.
+Whether you live in zone 3, zone 9, or somewhere in between, we have a great range of aquatic plants that will not only suit your site but are adapted to your location.
 When you place your order, we'll go out into the field and carefully select individual plants that we've grown from propagation stock that we've sourced from your exact garden zone.

 Aquatic Plants-Best Sellers are healthy aquatic plants for your habitat rehabilitation project.

 Many habitat rehabilitation projects involve rehabilitating an aquatic environment.
-If that’s your current project then look no further than Tennessee Wholesale Nursery for healthy, aquatic plants at low grower prices.
+If that's your current project, then look no further than Tennessee Wholesale Nursery for healthy, aquatic plants at low grower prices.
 We offer great discounts on bulk purchases, too, so that could be handy if you've got a large project.

 Aquatic plants for a home garden

 If you've got a boggy patch of soil or are building a beautiful water feature, then we've got the aquatic plants that will meet your needs.
 And hen you choose plants from our best-sellers list, you know you're getting the most popular, best-performing aquatic plants we sell.

 A healthy aquatic ecosystem needs plants in every marine zone.
 So your aquatic environment will need: bog plants, emergent and marginal plants, deep marginals, floaters, and oxygenators — make sure you grab at least one of each type.

 So if you want a great deal on aquatic plants, we've got marine species for every zone and every USDA hardiness zone.